mnot/I-D/site-wide-headers/draft.md

 Transfer-Encoding: chunked
 ~~~~

-Upon receipt of that response, the client will consider it equivalent to:
+Upon receipt of that response, the user agent will consider it equivalent to:

 ~~~~
 HTTP/1.1 200 OK